julien-arino/datasets/README.md

 # datasets
 The datasets in this repository were assembled while I was working on a variety of topics, some serious and work related, others just part of my love for pointless yet rewarding (for me) manipulation of data.
-Most, but not necessarily all, are used in my blog, [Is it daahtaah or daytaah?](https://julien-arino.github.io/).
+Most, but not necessarily all, are used in my blog, [Is it daytah or dahtah?](https://julien-arino.github.io/blog/).

 Save for the odd case, I post here only datasets I assembled myself and required some transformations of existing openly accessible datasets.
 As such, I feel confident that I can distribute them under an MIT License.
 Feel free to let me know if you feel differently, though.